wolmibo/wallpablur/doc/configuration.md

   Same as `type = border`, but with changed defaults:
   `thickness = 20`, `color = #ffffff`, `blend = add`, `falloff = linear`, `exponent = 3`

+* `type = rounded-corners`:
+  Set the border radius of affected surfaces.
+For not fully transparent surfaces, check out the `clipping` option (c.f. global options).
+  Additional properties:
+    - `radius`: The new border radius (Default: 10)

 ### Example
 To enable shadows for all surfaces and highlight the focused window with a blue glow: